dials/dials/CONTRIBUTING.md

     Linux/macOS, the current best way to create a fresh installation of DIALS and all of its dependencies is with the following commands:
     ```
-    git clone https://github.com/cctbx/cctbx_project modules/cctbx_project
+    git clone https://github.com/dials/dials modules/dials
-    ln -s modules/cctbx_project/libtbx/auto_build/bootstrap.py
-    python bootstrap.py hot base update build --builder=dials --use-conda
+    python modules/dials/installer/bootstrap.py
     ```
 2. Activate the environment with `source <root>/build/setpaths.sh`.
 This will need to be done every time you work on DIALS code.
-3. Install pre-commit hooks with `libtbx.precommit install`.
-This will install hooks for DIALS, dxtbx and xia2.

 The DIALS repository is now checked out in `<root>/modules/dials`.
 During development, run tests with pytest with `libtbx.pytest --regression` to ensure that all of the tests still pass.

-If you update or change dependencies, you may occasionally need to regenerate the static libtbx ecosystem by running `libtbx.refresh` - this will also generate an alias to any executable scripts installed by `pip` as `libtbx.<script>`.
+If you update source code or change dependencies, you may occasionally need to regenerate the static libtbx ecosystem and rebuild any C++ code.
+You can go this by running `make reconf` in the `<root>/build` directory.
+This will also generate an alias to any executable scripts installed by `pip` as `libtbx.<script>`.
 Using these helps ensure that you are using the bundled python version instead of your system version.